Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 On closer inspection, I discovered that one of the major Yoga techniques was similar to kegels.
 They found no significant improvement to PE after 21 days.
 However, they did note that there was some improvement, and so perhaps it would help over a longer time period.

 In 2016, researchers in San Diego conducted a review of data on the role of pelvic floor muscles in sexual dysfunction.

-They looked at current scientific understanding of the of the role the muscles play as well as past research studies, saying:
+They looked at the current scientific understanding of the role the muscles play as well as past research studies, saying:

 Pelvic ﬂoor therapy has been shown to improve control over ejaculatory delay and allow signiﬁcant increases in intravaginal ejaculatory latency times in men with pelvic ﬂoor muscle dysfunction